adiwg/mdEditor-doc/GLOSSARY.md

 A server where metadata is published.

+## Record

+In mdJSON records can be one of three types; metadata record, contact, or dictionary.
+All records that have been loaded into browser cache can be accessed from the <span class="md-window">Primary Sidebar</span>.

 ## sbJSON

 U.S. Geological Survey’s standard for documenting records ingested into ScienceBase Catalog.
 The format used to define the attributes of ScienceBase items.